jeandersonbc/compilers.cpp/README.md

 ====================

 This is just a project to exercise the concepts and theory of compilers.
 As you might guess, this is a C++ compiler and it will be built using JFlex and Cup.
-Because we don't have access to the official C++ Standard, we choosed to follow this [specifiation](http://www.nongnu.org/hcb/).
+Because we don't have access to the official C++ Standard, we decided to follow this [specifiation](http://www.nongnu.org/hcb/).

 ## Tools ##